parchment/orbital/README.md

 ### Current Approach
 The current implementation uses:
 - HTML structure with nested elements for orbits and planets
+- CSS for styling and visual properties
-- CSS transforms and animations for orbital motion
+- JavaScript-based animation system for precise orbital motion
-- CSS variables for maintainable scaling
+- CSS variables for maintainable styling
-- Minimal external dependencies
+- requestAnimationFrame for smooth animations
+- Proper delta time calculations for consistent motion
+- Object-oriented design with Planet and SolarSystem classes

 ### Planned Technical Features
-- JavaScript for accurate elliptical orbits
+- Implementation of Kepler's laws for elliptical orbits
 - Modular code structure for easy expansion
 - Configuration system for switching between ideal/accurate modes
 - Responsive design for various screen sizes